josvandam0/Assignment2-Programming-II/README.md

  **```yaml```**

 ## What files to use
-To use this script you will need some data files from COVID19 patients [1].
+To use this script you will need some data files from COVID19 patients.

 ## How to use